alexkaralanian/duckr/README.md

 # Duckr

-Duckr is a social media Twitter clone built with React-Redux.
-Currently in development...
+Duckr is a social media Twitter clone built with React-Redux. (from TylerMcGinnis.com's Redux tutorial )

 Features: